Will a PRINCE2® qualification help me get a job?

 If you have no formal ‘on the job’ experience in projects, why not take inspiration from your personal life?

-Remember that time you expertly planned your best friend’s hen/stag do, or when you managed an event such as a wedding or quirky night out?
+Remember that time you expertly planned a fund-raising event for charity, or when you managed your sister’s wedding?
 Add it to your CV.

 Experience can also be gained from getting involved in voluntary work, such as conservation projects, voluntarily teaching people new skills or planning fundraising events.